 I’ve worked with dozens of engineering teams in my career.

 Which means I’ve observed dozens of engineering team leads.
 And while they didn’t share all of these characteristics.
-All the successful team leads had at least three of these in common.
+All of the successful team leads had at least three of these in common.

 Here are five (underestimated) characteristics you can adopt to be a successful engineering team lead: